alexisspencer/temp_control/README.md

 bash <(wget --no-cache -qO- https://raw.githubusercontent.com/alexisspencer/temp_control/main/install.sh)
 ```

-You must also make sure that `hdmi_force_hotplug=1` is uncommented in `/boot/config.txt`
-(The automated install script may struggle to do this, so make sure)
+Occasionally, the automated install script may struggle to add `hdmi_force_hotplug=1` to `/boot/config.txt`
-This means removing the # in front of this command in the config.txt file
+This means you need to remove the # in front of this command in the /boot/config.txt file
 ```
 sudo nano /boot/config.txt
 ```